-Nearly a billion Catholics from around the world believe in Peter's primacy and apostolic succession.
+Is Peter's primacy based on reality or mere empty tradition?
+Was Peter the first pope?
+Over a billion Catholics from around the world, sadly, believe in Peter's primacy and apostolic succession.
 To them the apostle Peter was the first pope, the chief of the apostles, and was given the keys to the Kingdom.
-The chief reason is the way Roman Catholicism interprets the following:
+The chief reason they believe in Peter's primacy is the way Roman Catholicism interprets Mt.
+16:18:

 If the Apostle Peter was the head of the church, why did St. James preside over the first and only church council cited in the New Testament (Acts 15:6-30)?
-The Apostle Peter was present, yet he did not preside over this important council dealing with circumcision and its non-role in salvation!
-This is one of the most powerful and clear proofs that The Apostle Peter was not the head of the early church!
+The Apostle Peter was present, yet he was not in charge over this important council dealing with circumcision and its non-role in salvation!
+This is one of the most powerful and clear proofs that The Apostle Peter was not the first pope or head of the early church!

 Did the Apostle Peter consider himself to be the head of the early church?
 The following are his own words about himself:

-The Apostle Peter wrote to other elders but never mentioned any primacy that he uniquely had, which was supposed to have begun at the point of Mt.
+Peter Did NOT Consider Himself Head of the Early ChurchTo the elders among you, I appeal as a fellow elder, a witness of Christ's sufferings and one who also will share in the glory to be revealed (1 Pet.
+5:1).So was Peter the first Pope?
+Again, how could he be since the Apostle Peter wrote to other elders as their equal and never mentioned any primacy that he uniquely had, which was supposed to have begun at the point of Mt.
 16:18!
 Peter merely referred to himself as a fellow elder.
 (The Apostle John, likewise, referred to himself as an elder, 2 Jn.
 1.)

 If the Apostle Peter was the head of the church (visibly), why did both the Apostle John and the Apostle Paul write more of the New Testament than he did?
 The Apostle Peter wrote 2 books of the New Testament (or 8 chapters), while John wrote 5 books (or 50 chapters) and Paul at least 13 books (or at least 87 chapters).
 Both John and Paul wrote much more of the eternal Word of God than Peter did.